michal-optimizely/google-analytics-optimizely-gtm-integration/README.md

-# Google Analytics Optimizely Integration Using GTM 2.0
+# Optimizely & Google Analytics via GTM analytics integration

 Supporting files for setting up the integration between Optimizely and Google Analytics when done via Google Tag Manager.
 For a detailed overview of the integration setup refer to [Optimizely's documentation](https://help.optimizely.com/Integrate_Other_Platforms/Integrate_Optimizely_X_with_Google_Universal_Analytics_using_Google_Tag_Manager).